 Erasmus Lifelong Learning Programme

 Erasmus is the European Union’s flagship educational exchange programme for Higher Education students, teachers and institutions.
-The programme currently provides funding for the Fashioning the Future Summer School allowing CSF to bring together students from across Europe to participate in an intensive three week exploration of design for sustainability in fashion.
+The programme provided funding for the Fashioning the Future Summer School allowing CSF to bring together students from across Europe to participate in an intensive three week exploration of design for sustainability in fashion.

 Arts and Humanities Research Council (AHRC)